What is Basic Earnings Per Share (EPS)?

 For companies in the later stages of their maturity cycle, lower profit margins tend to coincide with reduced free cash flows (FCFs) as well as fewer growth opportunities, which collectively result in lower valuations.

-Limitations of Basic EPS
+What are the Limitations of Basic EPS?

 Note that in the calculation of basic EPS, the share count used accounts only for the number of straightforward common shares.

 As such, basic EPS neglects the potentially dilutive impact associated with the issuance of dilutive securities (i.e. options, warrants).